michalsindelar/generace/README.md

 ## Generation with opinion [en]
 This platform forms with an aim to increase the voter turnout of young people in the Czech Republic.

+--

+## Deployment

+Automatically from the master branch using Heroku deploy.